-What, you may be asking, is a striped bass collar?
-I bet you didn’t even know they had necks, let alone donned formal wear.
+Fish collars?
+What, you may be asking, is this strange thing?
+I bet you didn’t even know fish had necks, let alone donned formal wear.
 Actually, a “collar” is the piece of meat that is right behind the gills and includes the pectoral fins.
 Few people other than Asians make much use of this cut of fish (if you have ever seen Hamachi Kamaon a Japanese restaurant, it is this piece of fish, only from a yellowtail tuna).
 That’s a pity.

 Collars are fun to eat, you get a lot of crispy skin and if you are careful, you can get the fins beautifully browned – they are nutty and extremely tasty.
 Trust me on this.
 Unfortunately I burned mine this time, so they stayed on the plate.
 A smidge of tin foil would have fixed that.
 The meat is also unusually fatty and rich, almost like the belly that makes toro tuna so expensive.